punitasyl/crm_ims/DEPLOYMENT.md

 - Verify `CORS_ORIGINS` includes your frontend URL
 - Check that URL doesn't have trailing slash

+**Problem**: Database connection errors
+- Verify `DATABASE_URL` is correct
+- Check that PostgreSQL database is running
+- Ensure `psycopg2-binary` is in `requirements.txt`

+**Problem**: Tables not created
+- Check backend logs for errors
+- Run `python backend/init_postgresql.py` manually
+- Verify DATABASE_URL is set correctly

 ### Frontend Issues

 **Problem**: Can't connect to backend
-- Verify `NEXT_PUBLIC_API_URL` is correct
+- Verify `NEXT_PUBLIC_API_URL` is set correctly
+- Check backend URL is accessible (try opening in browser)
-- Check browser console for errors
+- Check browser console for CORS errors
-- Verify backend is running and accessible

 **Problem**: Build fails
-- Check that all dependencies are in `package.json`
+- Check that Root Directory is set to `frontend` in Vercel
-- Verify Node.js version compatibility
+- Verify `package.json` is in `frontend/` directory
+- Check build logs for specific errors

 ---